 In the same way, you can make your very own way index for a bujo.

 Journal with Colored Pages

-You can make your bullet journal even more effective if you assign particular washi tape pattern or color with different sections of your bujo.
+You can make your bullet journal even more effective if you assign a particular washi tape pattern or color to different sections of your bujo.